“Living by faith includes the call to something greater than cowardly self-preservation.”

 Amateurs like them because parts are fewer, maintenance is easier, and the necessary skills one must acquire are fewer.

-One gentleman boldly informed me that he believes bevel-up planes to be superior to all others because he would rather spend the time it takes to master the chipbreaker into making wooden objects.
+One gentleman boldly informed me that he believes bevel-up planes to be superior to all others because he would rather spend the time it takes to master the chipbreaker on making wooden objects.
 My mind boggled like a weasel binging on crystal meth….

 Bevel-up planes work in exactly the same way high bedding-angle planes do by presenting a steeper angle for contrary fibers to climb causing them to either be severed or to buckle instead of tearing-out.
 This assumes, of course, that the blade is sharp, the mouth is tight and contact between the board being planed and the area of the sole directly in front of the mouth opening is uniform.